rpetit3/camlhmp/docs/schema.md

 # engine: specifies the computational tools and additional parameters used for sequence
 #         analysis.
 engine:
+  type: ""        # The type of tool used to generate the data
   tool: ""        # The tool used to generate the data

 # targets: Lists the specific sequence targets such as genes, proteins, or markers that the
 #          schema will analyze.
 These should be included in the associated sequence query data